Student Services Bulletin

 Live here.
 Learn here.
 SFU Residence.
 Live where you learn right on the Burnaby Mountain campus in your own private room at an affordable price.
 Be part of SFU’s vibrant and diverse academic resident community with students from around the world.
 Apply today.

-Discover a global education: Explore Exchanges, (NEW) Virtual Exchanges, and/or Short-Term Summer Programs at one of our 130+ partner institutions in 45 countries around the world.
+Discover a global education: Explore Exchanges and Virtual Exchanges at one of our 130+ partner institutions in 45 countries around the world.
 Exchange Applications for in-person and virtual exchanges are now open!
-Our new Virtual Exchange program options for an accessible way to explore one of our partners currently in Australia, Ecuador, Hong Kong, and the USA.
-You can also consider taking a part-time Virtual Exchange toward your degree while also taking courses at SFU.
+Our new Virtual Exchange program options for an accessible way to explore one of our partners.
 Deadlines ongoing.

 Integrate mindfulness practices into your back-to-school routine.
 Mindfulness Meditation is back!
 Sessions are on Mondays, Wednesdays and Fridays from 12:30 to 1:00pm.